Guide to Acoustic Guitar Through Saddles

 For information on tonal qualities of these materials, please see our article on What Is the Best Acoustic Guitar Saddle Material?

-Step Seven: Removal and Installation
+Step Eight: Removal and Installation

 Please note that removing and installing a through saddle is difficult, and for most guitar owners, you should take your guitar to a qualified guitar technician rather than attempting DIY.
 For those who wish to tackle this project, please see the below links for DIY tips.